Quasi-stationary distributions in reducible state spaces: Abstract

 \section{Abstract}

 We study quasi-stationary distributions and quasi-limiting behavior of Markov chains in general reducible state spaces with absorption.

-We propose a set of assumptions dealing with particular situations where the state space can be decomposed into three subsets between which communication is only possible in a single direction.
-These assumptions allow us to characterize the exponential order of magnitude and the exact polynomial correction, called polynomial convergence parameter, for the leading order term of the semigroup for large time.
-They also provide explicit convergence speeds to this leading order term.
-We apply these results to general Markov chains with finitely or denumerably many communication classes using a specific induction over the communication classes of the chain.
-We are able to explicitely characterize the polynomial convergence parameter, to determine the complete set of quasi-stationary distributions and to provide explicit estimates for the speed of convergence to quasi-limiting distributions in the case of finitely many communication classes.
-We conclude with an application of these results to the case of denumerable state spaces, where we are able to prove that, in general, there is existence of a quasi-stationary distribution without assuming irreducibility before absorption.
-This actually holds true assuming only aperiodicity, the existence of a Lyapunov function and the existence of a point in the state space from which the return time is finite with positive probability.
+Firstly, we consider state spaces that can be decomposed into two successive subsets (between which communication is only possible in a single direction), differentiating between three situations: either the process exits the first set at a higher pace, or the second set at a higher pace, or both space at a comparable pace.
+These first results allow us to characterize the exponential order of magnitude and the exact polynomial correction, called polynomial convergence parameter, for the leading order term of the semigroup for large time.
+We also provide explicit convergence speeds to this leading order term.

+Secondly, we consider general Markov chains with finitely or countably many communication classes by applying the first results iteratively over the communication classes of the chain.
+We characterize explicitely the polynomial convergence parameter, determine the complete set of quasi-stationary distributions and provide explicit estimates for the speed of convergence to quasi-limiting distributions in the case of finitely many communication classes.

+We conclude with an application of these results to the case of denumerable state spaces, where we prove that, in general, there is existence of a quasi-stationary distribution without assuming irreducibility before absorption.
+This holds true assuming only aperiodicity, the existence of a Lyapunov function and the existence of a point in the state space from which the return time is finite with positive probability.

 \textit{Keywords:} Markov chains with absorption; reducible Markov chains; quasi-stationary distribution; mixing property; quasi-limiting distributions; polynomial convergence.

 \textit{2010 Mathematics Subject Classification.} 37A25, 60B10, 60F99, 60J05.